outofcoffee/imposter/README.md

     ...
     400 Bad Request

-In the case of `action=fetch`, the script causes the mock server to use the content of the static response file `static-data.json` to serve the response.
+In the case of `action=fetch`, the script causes the mock server to use the content of the static file `static-data.json` to serve the response.

 ## The InvocationContext object

 The `context` object in the example above is of type `com.gatehill.imposter.model.InvocationContext`.
-This holds request parameters and the absolute URI.
+This holds things you might like to interrogate, like request parameters or the absolute URI of the request.

 ## The ResponseBehaviour object

-The response methods are being called on an object of type `com.gatehill.imposter.model.ResponseBehaviour`.
+Your scripts are a subclass of `com.gatehill.imposter.model.ResponseBehaviour`.

 As well as the `ResponseBehaviour.withStatusCode(int)` method, you can also take advantage of the `ResponseBehaviour.withDefaultBehaviour()` method to respond with the content of a static file.

-To do this, ensure you have either set the `staticFile` property within the `response` object in your configuration, or call `ResponseBehaviour.withFile(String)` in your script.
+To do this, ensure you have either:

+1. set the `staticFile` property within the `response` object in your configuration, or
-For example:
+2. call `ResponseBehaviour.withFile(String)` in your script.

+Here's an example of the static file approach (1):

     {
       "plugin": "com.gatehill.imposter.plugin.rest.RestPluginImpl",